matthewsmawfield/TEP-GNSS/manuscript-code-longspan.md

 ### 3.5 Network-Wide Phenomena (Mesh Dance)

 **Objective**: Test whether the phenomenon exhibits global coordination (Claim F).

+**Why Network Coherence Matters:** If GNSS clock correlations were driven primarily by independent, station-specific effects (equipment noise, local multipath), the network would show incoherent patterns.
+A coherence index of 0.582 across 814 globally distributed stations indicates coordinated behavior exceeding what would be expected from purely local effects.
+This is consistent with a global-scale influence—whether external (gravitational/orbital) or internal (geophysical)—affecting the network as a unified system rather than as independent stations.

 #### 3.5.1 Mesh Dance Dynamics